 - Congenital Moles/Birthmarks

 Mole Removal Options

 Dermatologists advise against at-home mole removal techniques.
 You may inadvertently remove a pre-cancerous or cancerous mole or cause complications in a benign mole.
 Dermatologists will often perform a biopsy of a mole for further evaluation before deciding on mole removal specifics.
 Dermatopathologists examine the biopsy specimen under the microscope and render a definitive diagnosis.

 Mole removal can be accomplished with a shave biopsy or an excisional biopsy.
 Excisional biopsies require sutures.
 Mole removal is considered a minor surgical procedure.

 Frequently Asked Questions (FAQ)

 Ans.
 Moles can be removed with radiofrequency, laser or by shave excision depending upon their level of origin.
 Shave excision is done for epidermal and mixed nevi; while elliptical excision and resuturing is done for intradermal nevi.
 Warts are usually burnt to their base by radiofrequency ablation.

 Ans.
-It is done under local anaesthesia and if superficial will not leave a scar.
+Warts and Mole removal is done under local anaesthesia and if superficial will not leave a scar.
 Deeper lesion may leave a thin surgical line.

 Ans.
-The procedure time usually takes around half an hour.
+The procedure of warts and moles removal usually takes around half an hour.